blockbridge/blockbridge-kb/guide/proxmox/index.md

 Device Naming Specification
 ---------------------------

-Is it essential to understand that **Proxmox does not maintain internal state about storage devices or connectivity**.
-Proxmox relies on device naming to know which devices are associated with virtual machines and how those device are connected to the virtual storage controller.
-The general device name format is as follows:
+Proxmox does not maintain internal state about storage devices or connectivity.
+In practice, this means that **Proxmox relies on device naming to know which devices are associated with virtual machines and how those device are connected to the virtual storage controller.**  The general device name format is as follows:

 ```
 Device Filename Specification: